-For those of you who are looking for a reasonably priced high quality shotgun mic which lasts long, the Rode VMPR VideoMic Pro R might be the right one for you.
+For those of you who are looking for a reasonably priced high-quality shotgun mic that lasts long, the Rode VMPR VideoMic Pro R might be the right one for you.

 Lapel or Lavalier Mic

-In the end, it depends all on you which mic you use.
+In the end, it depends on on you which mic you use.
 Different settings require different mics.